thetechjournal/scrimba-404/README.md

 https://thetechjournal.github.io/scrimba-404/

 ## Features
 - Using CCS3 for animation effects.
+Don't forget to hover over the home page button to see animation in action.
 - Fully responsive.
 Built with html, CSS & vanilla JS.
 - Credit: Using [A hand-drawn illustration library](https://www.openpeeps.com/) and [Pixabay](https://pixabay.com) for images.